machine mastery

 Fingers adjusting Breville grind dial to finer setting

-Breville Grind DialDescription
+Breville Grind DialWhat You’ve Got

-1-3Very fine (usually too fine)
+1-3Very fine (probably too fine honestly)

-4-6Fine (start here for most beans)
+4-6Fine—start here for most beans

 2. Dose Too Low